YezenRashid/Disassembler/README.md

 # Disassembler

-This is code for a dissassemlber our group created.
-It is writting in 68k assemlby code.
+This is code for a dissassembler our group created.
+It is writting in 68k assembly code.

 The program begins by asking the user to specify a memory location that will be used by the program to dissembler that memory location.
 After being supplied with a starting address and ending address the disassembler attempts to decode program in memory.
 If a given